The benefits of the B44-16 elevating safety code

 The maintenance control program includes a requirement to record maintenance and testing records in both electronic and hard copy format.
 As an owner, this is helpful because:

-- Improving the accessibility of maintenance records will ensure they are available to both Technical Safety BC and the owner of the elevating device upon request.
+- Improving the accessibility of maintenance records will ensure they are available to us and to the owner of the elevating device upon request.

 - If a copy of a record is lost, there will be another version available.